marcosarribasgom/embedded-linux-drivers/exercises/08/questions.md

 ## 5. Compare the results of questions 2 and 4; do they differ significantly? why?

-## 6. Compare the plots for the 6 different profiles.
-Describe each of them and compare them?
+## 6. Compare the 6 different profiles according to all plots generated.

 ## 7. Document the RT performance differences and their reasons